-- Advisory Exam.
-Take the Advisory Exam over six areas: Animal Biology, Plant Biology, Cell Biology, Microbiology, Genetics, Ecology. - 2.
-Thesis Advisory Committee.
-Form a Thesis Advisory Committee and meet with it each semester. - 3.
-Plan of Study.
+- Thesis Advisory Committee.
+Form a Thesis Advisory Committee and meet with it each semester. - Plan of Study.
 Each student must file a plan of study with his/her graduate program advisor and the Jackson College of Graduate Studies by the end of the first semester of graduate work.
-The plan must be signed and dated by the student and the graduate program advisor before it can be considered official. - 4.
+The plan must be signed and dated by the student and the graduate program advisor before it can be considered official. - 3.
 Academic Standards.
-Meet the following course work standards: - (a) overall GPA of 3.00 or higher. - (b) no more than 6 hours of "C". - (c) no more than six advisor-approved hours from traditional correspondence courses. - 5.
+Meet the following course work standards: - (a) overall GPA of 3.00 or higher. - (b) no more than 6 hours of "C". - (c) no more than six advisor-approved hours from traditional correspondence courses. - 4.
 Comprehensive Exam.
 Complete a comprehensive exam with a minimum score of "pass" in all of the following areas: Animal Biology, Plant Biology, Cell Biology, Microbiology, Genetics, and Environmental Biology/Ecology.
-Note: With the approval of the graduate program advisor, a student who fails one or more of these exams may once, but only once, retake those exam(s). - 6.
+Note: With the approval of the graduate program advisor, a student who fails one or more of these exams may once, but only once, retake those exam(s). - 5.
 Thesis.
 Complete an acceptable thesis, present it to the public, and defend it successfully before the Advisory Committee.
-Submit two paper copies of the thesis and one electronic copy to the library through Proquest and the thesis' title page, original signature page, and abstract page to the JCGS. - 7.
+Submit two paper copies of the thesis and one electronic copy to the library through Proquest and the thesis' title page, original signature page, summary and abstract page to the JCGS. - 6.
 Final Requirements.
 Apply for graduation through the JCGS by advertised deadline.